GerritCodeReview/plugins_high-availability/src/main/resources/Documentation/config.md

 :  user = username
 :  password = password

+main.mode
+:   High availability mode.
+Supported modes are `warm_standby` and `load_balancing`.
+    If seccond server is passive and only handle traffic in case of failover, `warm_standby` mode must be used.
+If both servers are configure to handle traffic, `load_balancing` mode must be use.
+Defaults to `warm_standby`.

 main.sharedDirectory
 :   Path to a directory accessible from both master instances.
     When given as a relative path, then it is resolved against the $SITE_PATH